-GREENHILL PARK STAGES 16-26 DESIGN GUIDELINES
+GREENHILL PARK STAGES 9-15 DESIGN GUIDELINES

 The Design Guidelines for Greenhill Park must be read in conjunction with the relevant Hamilton City district plan provisions.
-This design guideline is applicable to stages 16 - 26 of Greenhill Park only.
+This design guideline is applicable to stages 9-15 of Greenhill Park only.
 Stages are illustrated on the diagram to the left.
-Note that all stages are within the Ruakura Medium Density Zone except for stage 24 which is within the General Residential Zone.